 There is no dairy in beef isolate protein, so those with intolerances to dairy should feel safe knowing they aren’t going to have any inflammation or gut problems.

-BUILD is also low carb and low fat, meaning you can use it specifically for when you need protein, and then add in fats and carbs as you wish.
+Prime Protein is also low carb and low fat, meaning you can use it specifically for when you need protein, and then add in fats and carbs as you wish.

 Beef Protein Benefits: Fat free, low carb, low calorie and high nutritional value, packed with collagen and gelatin, no inflammation or dairy